opencrvs/documentation/v2.0.0/setup/3.-installation/3.1-set-up-a-development-environment/README.md

 {% endhint %}

 {% hint style="warning" %}
-We recommend that you setup OpenCRVS on your local laptop to work with our fictional country repo before proceeding to fork and create your own country configuration.
+We recommend that you setup OpenCRVS Demo configuration on your local laptop to work with our fictional country repo before proceeding to fork and create your own country configuration.

 In order to run OpenCRVS, we expect that you have a working knowledge of Linux / Unix operating systems and can run terminal commands.
-You should also be familiar with Docker and NodeJS.
+You should also be familiar with Docker, kubernetes and NodeJS.
 {% endhint %}

 First, you will have to install some dependencies on your local computer.